AD- This is a sponsored post. All thoughts and opinions remain my own.

 I don’t set myself a timetable and I do different things on different days, and sometimes end up doing something completely different to what I planned.

-This would panic and stress out someone else, but for me it works!
+This would panic and stress out someone else, but it works for me!

 For some people, all they need is 1 diary.
 For other people, they need multiple ways to keep track of their schedule.